 All investments are stated at fair value.
 Investment fair values are based on quoted market prices.
 Investment income is recorded as investment income on the statement of activities and includes any unrealized gains or losses earned during the period.
-The fair value of investments approximates original cost at June 30, 2013.
+The fair value of investments approximates original cost at June 30, 2014.
+As of June 30, 2014, the composition of investments consists of the following: